Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - The criteria do not differ for adults and children.

-In an effort to increase the amount and improve the quality of evidence available for guiding management of HIV infection in children, the discussion of available trials with children and their caregivers is encouraged.
-Information about clinical trials for adults and children with HIV infection can be obtained from the AIDSinfo website (https://aidsinfo.nih.gov/Clinical-Trials/) or by telephone at (800) 448-0440.
+In an effort to improve the quality of evidence that is available to guide the management of HIV infection in children, clinicians are encouraged to discuss participation in trials with children and their caregivers.
+Information about clinical trials for adults and children with HIV can be obtained from the AIDSinfo website or by telephone at 1-800-448-0440.

 |Strength of Recommendation||Quality of Evidence for Recommendation|